Avg: 3.4 from 794 votes

 |Shared By:||Guy H. on Feb 23, 2006|

 P1: Start in the obvious crack system leading to the large right-facing dihedral that starts 25' off the ground.
 Clip a fixed pin at the roof, and continue up the fun dihedral.
 At the tiered roof above, traverse left around the nose to a small ledge.
-(Optional belay here).
+(Optional belay here at pins).

 Continue up the crack and face to the top of the cliff.
 A real gem...